Data protection declaration

 Duration for which the personal data is stored

 The criterion for the duration of the storage of personal data is the respective statutory retention period.
-After the deadline, the corresponding data will be routinely deleted, if they are no longer required to fulfill the contract or to initiate a contract.
+After the deadline, the corresponding data will be routinely deleted if they are no longer required to fulfill the contract or to initiate a contract.

 Legal or contractual provisions for the provision of personal data; Necessity for the conclusion of the contract; Obligation of the affected person to provide the personal data; possible consequences of non-provision

 We clarify that the provision of personal information is in part required by law (such as tax regulations) or may result from contractual arrangements (such as details of the contractor).
 Occasionally it may be necessary for a contract to be concluded that an affected person provides us with personal data that must subsequently be processed by us.
 For example, the affected person is required to provide us with personal information when our company enters into a contract with him/her.
 Failure to provide the personal data would mean that the contract with the person concerned could not be closed.
-Before the personal data have been provided by the affected person, the affected person must contact our data protection officer.
+Before the personal data has been provided by the affected person, the affected person must contact our data protection officer.
 Our data protection officer will inform the affected person on a case-by-case basis whether the provision of the personal data is required by law or contract or is required for the conclusion of the contract, if there is an obligation to provide the personal data and what would be the consequence of the failure to provide the personal data.

 Existence of automated decision-making